Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 Traders place buy and sell orders

-The exchange calculates an equilibrium price, which is the price at which the maximum number of shares can be traded.
+The exchange calculates an equilibrium price, which is the price where the highest number of buy and sell orders can match.

-This price becomes the listing price when the stock officially begins trading.
+This price becomes the official listing price when the stock begins trading.

 Once the market opens:

-From the second trading day onward, normal circuit limits are applied again.
-These may include price bands such as:
+From the second trading day onward, exchanges reintroduce normal circuit limits such as:

-Although listing day trading offers exciting opportunities, it also involves significant risks.
+While listing day trading can be exciting, it also involves several risks.

 Extreme price volatility